Skip to main content

 Structured output formats that are increasingly common in agentic pipelines — function call results, tool outputs, JSON schemas — create natural surfaces for this attack.
 Safety evaluations that test only free-text responses will systematically miss it.

+None of which softens the deployment warning.
 The capability that enables coherent, context-aware reasoning across a long conversation is exactly what makes the model susceptible to gradual manipulation.
 A model that “remembers” it agreed to step N is more likely to be led to step N+5 than a model that treats each turn largely independently.

 This has direct implications for deployments that use reasoning models for complex, multi-step tasks.
 The extended context window is a feature that doubles as an attack surface.